 The main con is the most obvious one: you could lose your home if you’re unable to make loan payments.
 Many times we’re put between a rock and a hard place.

 Another thing you should know is that the home equity loan market is rife with scammers.
-Though technically legal, some lenders may seize upon any opportunity to rid you of your home the first chance they get.
-So if the company that’s caught your eye seems too good to be true, it most likely is.
+Some lenders will take advantage of any opportunity to rid you of your home at the first chance they get.
+So, if the company that’s caught your eye seems too good to be true, it most likely is.

 How does a home equity loan work?

 First, let’s talk about how you receive your money.
 There are a couple of different ways.
 You can either receive money as a lump sum or as a line of credit.

 Get all your cash at once and begin paying back the loan with monthly payments.
 Home equity loans usually come with a fixed interest rate.
 Each monthly mortgage payment you make will go towards interest and the principal.

 Line of Credit